Denpoly/ticketBookingCPSC304/README.md

 # ticketBookingCPSC304

+# Steps to setup project:
+1. Clone this repo
+2. Create a new local instance on MySQL
+3. Create a schema named "ticketBooking" in that instance.
+4. Copy your MySQL instance username and password into the static member variables username and password in the utils/MySqlConnection file.
+5. Run the provided SQL Dump file in your instance to prepopulate the tables.
+6. Run the Main.java file.

 # SQLDump
 There is a sqlDump file, run this script in your MySQL manager to create the tables and prepopulate them.